MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

 ### Simplify geometry

-1. Select the Simplify Geometry icon, and then select the Next arrow.
+1. Select the **Simplify Geometry** button, and then select the **Next** button.

     ![Simplify Geometry](media/solidworks-geometry-or-silhouette.PNG "Simplify Geometry")

-2. Select the **Internal components** check box.

-3. Select the **Small components** check box, and enter a percentage to use.
+2. Select the **Internal components** check box, select the **Small components** check box, and then enter a percentage to use.
 We suggest starting with 1%.
 This will often remove nuts, bolts, and washers from an assembly while leaving the more visually important components.
 You can increase this percentage if you need to remove more.
-Select the next arrow when you're ready.
+Select the **Next** button when you're ready to move forward.

     ![Small components settings](media/solidworks-small-components.PNG "Small components settings")

-4. Select the Next arrow again to skip adding motion to the assemblies.
+4. Select the **Next** button again to skip adding motion to the assemblies.

     ![Adding motion](media/solidworks-motion.PNG "Adding motion")

 5. If you want to retain the detail for specific geometry areas, select them.
 Otherwise, they'll be optimized.
 You can also select the check boxes under **Auto-Select** to retain all holes or holes of a specific size.
-Select the Next button when you're done.
+Select the **Next** button when you're done.

     ![Auto-Select settings](media/solidworks-autoselect.PNG "Auto-Select settings")

 6. The tool "defeatures" the model.
-If there's anything that was missed that you would like to remove, select it in the following screen.
-When you're done, select the Next button.
+If there's anything that was missed that you want to remove, select it in the following screen.
+When you're done, select the **Next** button.

     ![Select additional features to remove](media/solidworks-select-additional-features.PNG "Select additional features to remove")

-7. If the optimized model meets your needs, select **Save as a new document**, and then select the green arrow.
+7. If the optimized model meets your needs, select **Save as a new document**, and then select the green check mark.

     ![Save as new document](media/solidworks-save.PNG "Save as new document")